How the division is managed and matters can be listed.

 Nearly 50 per cent of all civil initiations in the County Court are now within the Commercial Division.
 It is a high-volume jurisdiction – there are more than 2600 initiations each year.

 There is no monetary limit on the County Court’s jurisdiction in civil disputes.

-Judge Cosgrave is the head of the division, which is established under Order 34A.02 of the County Court Civil Procedure Rules 2008.
+Judge Woodward is the head of the division, which is established under Order 34A.02 of the County Court Civil Procedure Rules 2018.

 Proceedings are entered in the Commercial Division and the relevant list by the plaintiff’s practitioner.

-The practitioner should complete the request to enter list at the time the proceeding is issued.
-Filing an appearance triggers the administrative mention procedure (except for proceedings in the Expedited List).
+The practitioner should complete the Request to enter list form at the time the proceeding is issued.
+Filing an appearance triggers the administrative mention procedure, except for proceedings in the Expedited List.

 If the parties do not agree on appropriate interlocutory directions, the Court should be contacted to nominate a date for a directions hearing to discuss these matters.